M2TeamArchived/NSudo/docs-src/en-us/Readme.md

 - TrishTech.com: [https://www.trishtech.com/2018/11/nsudo-run-programs-with-full-privileges-in-windows/](https://www.trishtech.com/2018/11/nsudo-run-programs-with-full-privileges-in-windows/)
 - Wilders Security Forums: [https://www.wilderssecurity.com/threads/396818](https://www.wilderssecurity.com/threads/396818)

-### System requirements

-- Supported OS Version: Windows NT 6.0 or later
-- Supported CPU Architecture: x86, x86-64(AMD64), ARM, ARM64

 ## Usage

-### Quick Start
+### Quick Start for NSudo Launcher

-Please go to the [CPU Architecture] folder and click NSudo.exe.
+Please go to the [CPU Architecture] folder and click NSudoLG.exe.
 Follow the prompts.
-For example, if you want to use 64-bit NSudo on your Intel or AMD device, you need to go to the x64 folder and click NSudoG.exe
+For example, if you want to use 64-bit NSudo on your Intel or AMD device, you need to go to the x64 folder and click NSudoLG.exe